Single-pixel imaging of a translational object: Results and discussion

 \subsection{Discussion}

-The key of the proposed method is to use the object motion information determined by the image-free tracking method.
-The higher the frame rate and the more accurate the calculated trajectory, the more accurate the reconstructed image of the moving object.
-In the experiment, six modulation patterns were used for each motion frame.
-Combining a DMD with the refresh rate of 20000$~\mathrm{Hz}$, we achieved tracking at a frame rate of 3332$~\mathrm{Hz}$ and finally imaged the moving object.
-The higher frame rate can be achieved by using an SLM with a higher refresh rate.
-Although a higher tracking frame rate can be achieved based on geometric moments patterns, the simulation indicates that the binary geometric moment patterns\cite{zha2021single} require a higher upsampling rate when binarization and lack of differential measurement, which will lead to loss of spatial resolution and worse robustness to noise than the Fourier patterns.
-Four-step phase shift method has usually better noise resistance than the three-step phase shift method to obtain a Fourier coefficient\cite{zhang2017hadamard}, but the variance of the trajectories reconstructed by our method is slightly larger than Zhang et al.'s method\cite{zhang2019image}.
-The main reason is that six measured values are used to calculate the Fourier coefficients rather than the eight values required by the four-step phase shift method.
-The median filter is used to reduce the fluctuation of the reconstructed trajectory and obtain better images.
-The simulated and experimental results indicate that with the increase in the number of measurement frames, the quality of the reconstructed image will increase sharply and then tend to be stable.
-We also acknowledge that the proposed method has several limitations.
-Firstly, it can only track and image a transnational object with a simple background in the field of view.
-Secondly, the image cannot be reconstructed in real-time due to the iterative algorithm.
-Thirdly, the method can not reconstruct the image if the object moves too fast to obtain enough useful measurements.
-Solving the above limitations will be our future work.
+The key feature of the proposed method is to obtain object motion information determined using the image-free tracking method.
+The higher the frame rate and the more accurate the calculated relative displacement, the more accurate the reconstructed image of the moving object.
+In our settings, six modulation patterns were used for each motion frame.
+Thus, the maximum frame rate of our method is the refresh rate of DMD divided by six.
+Using a DMD with a refresh rate of 20000~$\mathrm{Hz}$, we achieved obtaining the relative displacements at a frame rate of 3332~$\mathrm{Hz}$ and finally imaged the moving object in the experiments.
+A higher frame rate can be achieved by using an SLM with a higher refresh rate.
+Although a higher frame rate of obtaining the relative displacements can also be achieved using geometric moment patterns, the simulation indicates that binary geometric moment patterns\cite{guo2022fast} lack differential measurements and require a higher upsampling ratio when binarizing, resulting in the loss of spatial resolution and poor robustness to noise.
+The four-step phase-shifting method typically exhibits better noise resistance than the three-step phase-shifting method to obtain a Fourier coefficient in FSPI\cite{zhang2017hadamard}.
+To have a better trade-off between the relative displacement accuracy and image quality, six measured values are used to calculate the Fourier coefficients in this study rather than the eight values required by the four-step phase-shifting method.
+Nevertheless, our method can reconstruct the image of a translational object with high quality without sacrificing spatial resolution compared with the method based on geometric moment patterns.
+More binary Fourier patterns can be added to obtain a more accurate relative displacement; however, this will decrease the maximum frame rate of obtaining the relative displacements.
+To mitigate the impact of noise, a mean filter can be used to reduce the fluctuation of the reconstructed relative displacement and obtain high-quality images.
+The influence of the number of moving frames on imaging quality is also considered in this study.
+The simulated and experimental results indicate that with an increase in the number of measurement frames, the quality of the reconstructed image will increase rapidly and then tends to be stable.
+The result also indicates that the total detection time of 0.4998~$\mathrm{s}$ is unnecessary for imaging such an object.